daltoncaires/ai-crypto-trading-bot/README.md

 ### Features
 - Loads and manages coin, order, and portfolio data using simple JSON-based DALs (Data Access Layers).
-- Fetches live and historical price data from CoinGecko.
+- Fetches live and historical price data from multiple exchanges (CoinGecko and Binance).
 - Uses OpenAI to generate buy/sell recommendations based on market context and configurable prompts.
 - Simulates trading logic, including buy/sell handling, portfolio updates, and PnL tracking.
 - Includes a backtesting module to evaluate AI-driven strategies on historical data.
 - All configuration is handled via environment variables for easy tuning.
-- **API-Driven Configuration**: Adapts to the available data from the CoinGecko API, ensuring resilience to changes and gracefully handling missing data points.
+- **API-Driven Configuration**: Adapts to the available data from the chosen API, ensuring resilience to changes and gracefully handling missing data points.
 - **Component Versioning**: Supports dynamic loading of different versions of core components (Evaluator, Strategy) via environment variables, enabling A/B testing and phased rollouts.
 - **Shadow Mode**: Allows a new version of a component to run in parallel with the production version, processing the same inputs and logging its outputs without affecting live trading decisions.
 This is crucial for safely testing and validating new component versions in a production-like environment.